- Why should seniors volunteer?

 - Tips on finding the right volunteer opportunity

-As numbers would have it, about 30.7 % of volunteers in the United States in the year 2018 were baby boomers.
+As numbers would have it, about 30.7 % of volunteers in the United States were baby boomers.
 These people volunteered an estimated 2.2 billion hours of service which translates to around $54.3 billion in finances.
 This was according to a report by The Corporation for National Community Service (CNCS).